 by Catherine Dunwoody

-Festival du Bois is the largest festival of its kind in BC, bringing a little bit of Québécois culture to the west coast.
-The official kick-off on the first evening begins with the Friday Night Contra Dance in the Grand Chapiteau (big tent), featuring live music from The Sybaritic String Band, Vancouver’s premier contradance band.
-What’s that exactly?
-Contra dancing is social dancing done in lines of couples to live traditional music.
+The festival is the largest of its kind in BC, bringing a little bit of Québécois culture to the west coast.
+The official kick-off on the first evening begins with the Friday Night Contra Dance featuring live music from The Sybaritic String Band with Maureen Collier.
+What exactly is Contra Dance?
+It’s a social dance done in lines of couples usually done accompanied by live traditional music.
 There’s a dance caller who teaches easy “figures” on the spot, like in square dancing, and prompts you during the dance.
 A great way to work up your appetite we’d say!

-Grab some tickets to the pancake and maple syrup breakfast on Sunday, April 3, 10am.
+Grab tickets to the pancake and maple syrup breakfast on Sunday, April 3, 10am.
 Tickets are $10 for adults, and $5 for kids – but do note that this doesn’t include admission to the festival site itself.

 To fully embrace the spirit of the festival be sure to wear your plaid to honour the lumberjack heritage of the community and celebrate its French-Canadian pioneering history.
-And while you look the part, why not try your hand at axe throwing with the Axewood Crew, a fully mobile axe throwing experience?
+Add a traditional sash to your ensemble, and remember, wearing plaid is warm … and cool!